The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

 Fluids and Barriers of the CNS is affiliated to the International Brain Barriers Society (IBBS) and the International Society for Hydrocephalus and CSF Disorders.

-The presented abstracts of the Fifteenth Meeting of Hydrocephalus Society, August 25-28, 2023, will be published in the online journal Fluids and Barriers of the CNS.
+The presented abstracts of the Sixteenth Meeting of the Hydrocephalus Society, September 13-16, 2024, will be published in the online journal Fluids and Barriers of the CNS.